A dynamical proof of Matui's absorption theorem: Introduction

 In \cite{Melleray2023}, instead of working with minimal $\Z$-actions, we followed ideas of Giordano, Putnam and Skau and worked instead with minimal actions of certain locally finite subgroups of $\Homeo(X)$, which were called \emph{ample groups} by Krieger \cite{Krieger1979}.
 As pointed out by Putnam \cite{Putnam2010}, it seems more natural to first establish a classification theorem for minimal actions of ample groups and then derive the theorem for minimal $\Z$-actions.

 S. Robert and the author claimed in \cite{Melleray2023} to provide a dynamical proof of an absorption theorem that, while weaker than Matui's, was sufficient to prove the classification theorem of Giordano, Putnam and Skau, via an argument that only involved cutting-and-stacking methods.
 There is, however, a gap in that argument; once that gap is identified, it becomes apparent that for that approach to work one needs a stronger absorption theorem, and that Matui's absorption theorem is adequate to the task.
-We give here an elementary proof of such a strong absorption theorem (equivalent to Matui's, though we do not prove that equivalence, since we want to avoid going into the theory of étale equivalence relations).
+We give here an elementary proof of such a strong absorption theorem (at the end of the paper, we briefly sketch how one can recover Matui's absorption theorem from our main result, Theorem \ref{t:absorption}).

 To study ample group actions up to orbit equivalence, it is common to employ Bratteli diagrams, which have been instrumental in the proofs of several deep results (see e.g.~\cite{Giordano1995}, \cite{Giordano2004}, \cite{Giordano2008}, \cite{Matui2008}).
 While those diagrams are very natural for someone with a background in operator algebras (and are nicely connected with homological invariants) and their effectiveness to tackle the type of questions we are concerned with is well established, their use can lead to proofs where the dynamical aspects are hard to grasp.
 Here, as in \cite{Melleray2023}, we always work directly with clopen subsets of $X$ via cutting-and-stacking methods.
 Still, it must be pointed out that many of the ideas and concepts that we use are closely related to those found in the works of Giordano, Matui, Putnam and Skau mentioned above.